Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- In 83 games played this year, he has homered in only two of them.
+- In 53.6% of his 84 games this season, Bae has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Bae has driven in a run in 17 games this season (20.5%), including six games with more than one RBI (7.2%).
-He has also driven in three or more of his team's runs in one contest.
+- He has homered in two of 84 games played this year, and in 0.7% of his plate appearances.

-- In 38.6% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (10.8%).
+- Bae has driven home a run in 17 games this year (20.2%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.